2013 $50 Weekly Menu Plan Week #48: Happy Thanksgiving! This weeks menu plan focuses on celebrating the holiday within a reasonable budget. . .

 Our garden has come to and end for the season as I forgot to cover the tender plants and the frost took them overnight.
-I cannot complain, we harvested literally hundreds of peppers
+I cannot complain, we harvested literally hundreds of peppers and tomatoes this year.

 From our Backyard: Fresh Eggs- even the eggs are becoming scarce as many of our chickens are molting and others seem to have taken an extreme disliking to the colder weather that is settling in for winter.